The future of encryption

 Frequently asked questions

 So far, no known attack has managed to break the XChaCha20 encryption.
-Just like any other encryption algorithm, it could theoretically be hacked with brute force.
-However, the amount of time that would require makes XChaCha20 practically uncrackable.
-Even with a supercomputer capable of guessing a billion keys per second, it would still take billions of years to break the algorithm.
+Just like any other encryption algorithm, it could theoretically be hacked with a brute-force attack.
+However, this is currently next to impossible.